-We know that there are certain changes that repeat after roughly a fixed period of time.
+We know that there are certain changes that repeat after a fixed period of time.

 For example we observe the repetition of sunrise and sunset every day.
 Similarly we notice changes in seasons after every few months every year.

-Can you think of such other changes from your daily life?

-Make a list of changes you observe in your daily life that are repeated after some period of time.
+- Can you think of such other changes from your daily life? - Make a list of changes you observe in your daily life that are repeated after some period of time.

-Let us do-1: Finding the period of repetition for changes.
+Activity - 1: Finding the period of repetition for changes.

 Some changes are given in the following table-1.
 Observe the changes and write the approximate period of time after which they are repeated, for each change.
 If we observe the above table, we notice that every change mentioned in the table repeats after some period of time.
 Such changes are known as periodical changes.
+The events which repeat at regular intervals of time are called Periodical Events